Are you ready for an epic amount of Christmas workouts?

 Make your campers love (or begin to hate) the word CHRISTMAS in this fun AMRAP.
 Perfect for Christmas lovers and Scrooge’s.

-This post from last year features 3 drills from our community.
+This post from 2017 features 3 Xmas workout drills from the Bootcamp Ideas community.
 Enjoy!

 This classic song has always been a go to for a fantastic Christmas accumulator workout.
 This is a great place to start for Christmas workouts.